vechain/grant-program/applications/node.vechain.energy.md

 | 2.1 | TestNet | Link to TestNet Endpoint that acts as a node proxying all requests to a list of TestNet Nodes |
 | 2.2 | MainNet | Link to MainNet Endpoint that acts as a node proxying all requests to a list of MainNet Nodes |

+This milestone includes the development, testing and deployment of the functionality.
+Deployed working endpoints will serve as deliverable for both networks and unit tests that display how it works.
+The duration of the development, deployment and testing is estimated to be one week of work.

 ### Maintenance for 24 Months

 | Number | Deliverable | Specification |